 An ideal church – a collection of thoughts

 The following are summaries from two books by Elton Trueblood.
-If you’ve never heard of this man, Google the name and prepare to be impressed.
-He taught at Stanford and Harvard, among other places of learning, was friend to presidents and other world leaders, and wrote dozens of excellent books.
-He was an amazing man of God.
+Trueblood was a philosopher/theologian who taught at Stanford and Harvard, among other places of learning, was a friend to presidents and other world leaders and wrote dozens of excellent books.
+Mostly importantly, he was an amazing man of God.
 Read below how Trueblood defined the church universal, according to his best understanding. — Gary Williams

 Excerpts from Alternatives to Futility, by Elton Trueblood